feijoes/Study/Readme.md

 Some folders are anotations for understand the frameworks/language

-or other are simple project that a don't think are big/important enough for create a new repo
+Or others are simple projects that I don't think are big or important enough to create a new repo.

 Current folders--